24 Sep How To Make Your Positive Self Affirmation Work For You!

 This practice suggests that if we say positive words over and over again, we will manifest, or cause to come to fruition, our desired answers.
 When this is the only practice you are using to counteract these painful emotions, this is a “quick fix” to complex problems.
 In other words, it simply puts a band-aid on the deep issues we face.

-If we dig deeper, we’ll find that our perceptions and behaviors are rooted in the nonconscious mind.
+If we dig deeper, we’ll find that our perceptions and behaviours are rooted in the nonconscious mind.
 If what we are trying to positively affirm is incongruent with what we think in our hearts (or non-conscious mind), then that creates cognitive dissonance and internal conflicts.
 What we confess with our mouths has to match what we believe in our hearts to be effective.

 Most of the darker emotions we experience, such as anxiety and depression, are created by cognitive dissonance and inner conflicts that arise when we ignore the junk in our hearts.
 If we fail to replace the lies we have believed in the past with the truth, then we continue to suffer emotionally and in our overall mental well-being.